-To be able to drive on the roads in Vermont, you are required first to register your vehicle with the state's Department of Motor Vehicles (DMV).
-Once registered, you'll get two vehicle license plates, a validation sticker with the expiry date (to be placed on the rear plate), and a registration card.
+To legally drive in Vermont, you must first register your vehicle with the state's Department of Motor Vehicles (DMV).
+Upon registration, you will receive two vehicle license plates, a validation sticker with the expiry date (to be placed on the rear plate), and a registration card.

-If you are planning on buying a new or used car from a dealership, you need to get a temporary license plate that allows you to drive until the permanent plates are issued.
-When purchasing a vehicle from a private individual, you must apply for a restricted permit valid for three days.
+If you are buying a new or used car from a dealership, you will need a temporary license plate to drive the vehicle until your permanent plates are issued.
+When purchasing a vehicle from a private seller, you must apply for a restricted permit valid for three days.

 Where Is My Vermont License Plate Number?